FIRST-Tech-Challenge/RobotSoundUtility/README.md

 ## Guidelines

  - The sounds should not be based on any specific FTC game season theme.
  - Sounds should be short.
-The “Running” sound may be up to 1.5 seconds long, but the remaining sounds should each be less than 0.5 seconds in duration.
+The “running” sound may be up to 1.5 seconds long, but the remaining sounds should each be less than 0.5 seconds in duration.
  - Sounds should use the full dynamic range available to enable them to be heard clearly in a noisy environment.
  - Sounds should not contain any leading or trailing “dead air”.
  - Sounds should be MONO with a bit rate of less than 1.4 Mbps.